ViTGAN: Training GANs with Vision Transformers: Abstract

 \section{Abstract}

 Recently, Vision Transformers (ViTs) have shown competitive performance on image recognition while requiring less vision-specific inductive biases.
-In this paper, we investigate if such observation can be extended to image generation.
+In this paper, we investigate if such performance can be extended to image generation.
 To this end, we integrate the ViT architecture into generative adversarial networks (GANs).
-We observe that existing regularization methods for GANs interact poorly with self-attention, causing serious instability during training.
-To resolve this issue, we introduce novel regularization techniques for training GANs with ViTs.
-Empirically, our approach, named \textit{ViTGAN}, achieves comparable performance to state-of-the-art CNN-based StyleGAN2 on CIFAR-10, CelebA, and LSUN bedroom datasets.
+For ViT discriminators, we observe that existing regularization methods for GANs interact poorly with self-attention, causing serious instability during training.
+To resolve this issue, we introduce several novel regularization techniques for training GANs with ViTs.
+For ViT generators, we examine architectural choices for latent and pixel mapping layers to facilitate convergence.
+Empirically, our approach, named \textit{ViTGAN}, achieves comparable performance to the leading CNN-based GAN models on three datasets: CIFAR-10, CelebA, and LSUN bedroom.
+Our code is available online\footnote{\url{https://github.com/mlpc-ucsd/ViTGAN}}.